misiektoja/spotify_profile_monitor/docs/usage.md

 spotify_profile_monitor <spotify_target> -e
 ```

+An error alert goes out once the same failure has lasted **5 minutes**, so a short outage or one lost request reaches nobody, while a failure that cannot clear on its own, such as an expired sp_dc cookie, is alerted at once.
+Each kind of failure alerts once per channel, a channel that could not deliver is tried again on the next failing check and a run that recovered alerts again when it fails later.
+The same rule governs the webhook error alert.

 Make sure you defined your SMTP settings earlier (see [SMTP settings](configuration.md#smtp-settings)).

 Playlist change emails include inline artwork when Spotify provides it.
 Track-change alerts prefer playlist artwork when both playlist and album images are available, then fall back to album artwork when the playlist has no image.
 Artwork is accepted only from Spotify HTTPS CDN hosts and is resized to fit within 320 x 320 pixels.
 Download or image preparation failures do not block the email.
 Dedicated profile-picture events continue to attach the saved profile picture.